ReneGRomCodes/basic_fantasy_rpg_character_creator/README.md

 The program currently does not return to the main menu after displaying the character sheet.

 Some obsolete or work-in-progress files remain in the main directory and will be removed in future updates.

+## Future Plans

+Finalizing the character sheet screen for complete adaptability.

+Implementing an item shop UI based on existing logic.

+Refining documentation for easier customization.

 ## License